igor725/cserver/README.md

 * Easy configurable

 ## Download
-If you don't want to mess with compilers, you can always download latest prebuilt binaries [here](https://github.com/igor725/cserver/actions/workflows/build.yml).
+If you don't want to mess with compilers, you can always download the release build for your OS [here](https://github.com/igor725/cserver/releases).

-Single command builder for Linux: `curl -sL https://igvx.ru/singlecommand | bash` (server + base + lua)
+You can also get the latest unstable build [here](https://github.com/igor725/cserver/actions/workflows/build.yml).

 ## Dependencies